 ESG Analysis: Is judgment more important than data?

-Over the past two years CFA Institute and the Principles for Responsible Investment have gone around the world to better understand the current state of environmental, social, and governance (ESG) integration.
+Over the past two years, CFA Institute and the Principles for Responsible Investment (PRI) have gone around the world to better understand the current state of environmental, social, and governance (ESG) integration.
 These meetings have resulted in the publication of four different papers aimed at helping investors better integrate ESG data in the investment process.
-One ESG topic that was raised wherever we went was the issue of ESG data, primarily the problem of obtaining quality data that is decision useful.
-Many of the investors and financial analysts we met said that the availability of meaningful and comparable ESG-related data is getting better but is not at the level it needs to be.
+One key ESG topic raised in all of our discussions was the issue of ESG data — specifically, the problem of obtaining quality data that are decision useful.
+Many of the investors and financial analysts we spoke with said that the availability of meaningful and comparable ESG-related data is getting better but still is not at a sufficient level.

-In recent years, investors and analysts have been investing in ESG data from data providers and also developing the skills of their in-house teams to better understand ESG issues.
-These efforts will enable them to exercise better judgment even if they don’t have every piece of data they want.
+In recent years, investors and analysts have been investing in ESG data from data providers and also have been developing the skills of their in-house teams to better understand ESG issues.
+These efforts will enable them to exercise better judgment even if they lack access to every piece of data they want.

 Until the availability of data catches up with the demands of financial professionals, investors and analysts will have to use more judgment than data in some of their analysis and decision making surrounding ESG issues.

 Not necessarily . . .